reedmaxwell/EcoSLIM/README.md

 + *ET_Source* = Mass weighted average source of particles leaving as ET from a cell [-]

 Note: All Length [L] and Time [T] units are set by the ParFlow simulation and spatial coordinates start from the lower left hand corner of the bottom layer consistent with ParFlow (**#**).
-9

 Examples and tests contained in the repo
 ----------------------------------------
-The **Examples** folder contains the following test cases.
+The *Examples* folder contains the following test cases.
 A short description is provided here.
 For more details on how to run the examples refer to the readme files in that directory.
 1. **Example name**:Write short description here **##**